-Darts Farm, a unique lifestyle shopping destination, transformed its eCommerce operations by using Order Tagger.
+Darts Farm, a unique lifestyle shopping destination, transformed its eCommerce operations by using SC Order Tags & Flows.
 Read on to find out how.

 When Darts Farm started trading as a pick-your-own fresh food operation in the early 1970s, modern computers were in their infancy and the internet hadn’t been invented.
 Fast forward some 50 years and the farm - now a unique lifestyle shopping destination - is processing hundreds of online orders every day.

 The Darts Farm team, based in Exeter in the southwest of England, only started planning on launching a proper eCommerce platform in the early part of 2019.
 Up until this point, they had focused almost exclusively on marketing the farm as a destination experience for customers, who could come and shop at the market hall, enjoy a coffee in the café or eat some lunch at the restaurant.
 While that concept remains the cornerstone of their business, Darts Farm wanted to keep ahead of the times and scale their online offering.

 Michael Still, head of special projects at Darts Farm, said: “There was already a website, but it needed to be upgraded.
 We had been selling Devon-based food gifts to various customers, so the plan initially was to build an e-commerce site to deal with scale.”
 They opted for Shopify as their platform of choice and were up and running by November 2019 - in time for a flurry of Christmas sales of gift hampers and meat from their locally renowned butchers.